Clinical Small Animal Dentistry (for veterinary students)

 Clinical Dentistry is an important part of your veterinary education.

-Over 80% of dogs and 70% of cats have periodontal disease by age 2!
-In this course, the world's leading expert in canine and feline dentistry and oral surgery, Dr. Sandra Manfra DVM, DACVS, DACVD, and past president of the American College of Veterinary Dentistry, will teach you to identify and manage dental disease in small animal practice.
+Over 70% of dogs and cats have dental disease by age 2!
+In this course, the world's leading expert in canine and feline dentistry and oral surgery, Dr. Sandra Manfra, DVM, DACVS, DACVD, and past president of the American College of Veterinary Dentistry, will teach you to identify and manage dental disease in small animal practice.

 Each module highlights clinically relevant dental and paradental anatomy in the recognition and treatment of dental disease.
 Dental pathology, radiology, extraction technique, and periodontal disease are applied in a clinical model.
 This is a required course for our college's dentistry and oral surgery rotation.